ubccalp/energy-explorer/README.md

 # Community Energy Explorer #

+Note: some of this information may be outdated.

 Community Energy Explorer (old website) - http://energyexplorer.ca/ Community Energy Explorer (new temp. website) - https://communityenergyexplorer.herokuapp.com/